Narrowly avoided spin-nematic phase in BaCdVO(PO$_4$)$_2$: NMR evidence: Experimental results

-The magnetic field dependence of low-temperature spectra measured at $T=0.27$~K (Fig.~\ref{spectra_low_T}) presents above $\mu_0H_{c1} = 4.05$~T a four-peak structure that is fully analogous to that seen at high temperatures.
-This is a clear signature that above $H_{c1}$ the system is \emph{homogeneously} polarized, without any trace of some dipolar magnetic order.
-A quantitative analysis of the spectra collected above $H_{c1}$ was obtained in a rather straightforward four-peak fit, where the slightly asymmetric shape of each NMR line was described by a gaussian-based function that was ad hoc modified by a damped third order term: $\propto \exp [-(\frac{x-x_c}{w})^2+b*(\frac{x-x_c}{w})^3/(1.0+c*|\frac{x-x_c}{w}|^3)]$.
-The asymmetry-defining parameters were optimized on the 5-tesla spectrum to the $b = 0.30$ and $c = 0.0075$ values and then kept fixed to ensure the same line asymmetry for all fits.
-The thus obtained peak positions ($x_c$) are shown in the figure by symbols.
-They carry local information on the spin polarization, that is magnetization $M$: the latter stands in a linear relation with the frequency shift of each line.
-In practise, the temperature dependence of $M$ was monitored in two ways: \emph{i)} by following the frequency shift of the lowest-frequency P1a line, because stronger coupling of P1 sites to spins provides best sensitivity and because the P1a line avoids an overlap with the neighboring P1b line, and \emph{ii)} by following the separation between the highest- and the lowest frequency line, i.e., their \emph{relative} frequency shift, which avoids the uncertainty of the magnetic field calibration.
-In order to better approach the zero-temperature values and thus exclude thermal effects \cite{Pregelj2020}, the line positions of these two NMR lines were remeasured at 0.10~K and the magnetization for $H>H_{c1}$ extracted using both methods is plotted against field in Fig.~\ref{fit_results}(a).
-For comparison, the same plot shows the Faraday balance magnetometry data from Ref.~\cite{Bhartiya2019}.
-The agreement is very good, proving the previous observation that $\mu_0H_{c1}$ corresponds to a transition towards full saturation, and that the magnetization process continues to higher fields.
+As the temperature is lowered, the spectra taken at 7~T (Fig.~\ref{NewFigure}) retain the same shape, whereas their width grows proportionally to the magnetization \cite{Nath2008, Povarov2019} and approaches the low-temperature limit below 3~K: Compared to the spectrum at 2.6 K, the corresponding low-temperature spectrum measured at $T=0.27$~K is only 8\% wider, as shown in Fig.~\ref{spectra_low_T}, which presents the low-$T$ magnetic field dependence of the spectra.
+In Fig.~\ref{spectra_low_T} we see that the shape of the spectra does not change with the field down to 4.1~T, which is a clear signature that above $\mu_0H_{c1} \approx 4.05$~T the system is homogeneously polarized, without any dipolar magnetic order.
+A quantitative analysis of the spectra collected above $H_{c1}$ was obtained in a rather straightforward four-peak fit, where the slightly asymmetric shape of each NMR line was described by a Gaussian-based function that was \textit{ad hoc} modified by a damped third order term: $\propto \exp [-(\frac{x-x_c}{w})^2+b(\frac{x-x_c}{w})^3/(1.0+c|\frac{x-x_c}{w}|^3)]$.
+The asymmetry-defining parameters were optimized on the 5~T spectrum to the $b = 0.30$ and $c = 0.0075$ values (fit shown in Fig.~\ref{spectra_low_T}) and then kept fixed to ensure the same line asymmetry for all fits.
+The thus obtained peak positions $x_c$ are shown in the figure by symbols.
+They carry local information on the spin polarization, that is, magnetization $M$: The latter stands in a linear relation with the frequency shift of each line.
+In order to get the most precise data, the temperature dependence of $M$ was monitored by following the separation between the highest-frequency (P$_{2a}$) and lowest-frequency (P$_{1a}$) lines, i.e., the relative frequency shift of the two lines that are most strongly coupled to the magnetization (see Fig.~\ref{NewFigure}).
+In adition, using \emph{relative} shift avoids the uncertainty of the magnetic field calibration.
+In order to better approach the zero-temperature values and thus exclude thermal effects \cite{Pregelj2020}, the line positions of these two NMR lines were remeasured at 0.10~K, and the field dependence of their relative shift for $H>H_{c1}$ is compared to the Faraday-balance magnetization data from Ref.~\cite{Bhartiya2019} in Fig.~\ref{fit_results}(a), where the two $y$ axes are scaled by 1.52~MHz/$\mu_B$ \cite{hyperfine}.
+The agreement is very good, proving the previous observation that $H_{c1}$ corresponds to a transition towards full saturation and that the magnetization process continues to higher fields.